 Let’s start with understanding the basics of an AC compressor.
-It’s not actually the big metal box outside your home connected to the indoor HVAC; the compressor is located inside the box along with other components.
-The box itself is commonly referred to as the “ac compressor” because it’s one of the most critical pieces of the process.
+It’s not actually the big metal box outside your home connected to the indoor HVAC.
+The AC compressor is inside the box along with other components.
+The box itself is commonly referred to as the “ac compressor” because it’s one of the most critical pieces of the cooling process.

 A heat pump or AC compressor is essentially a motorized pump.
-Its job is to move refrigerant gas from the indoor cooling coil to the outdoor AC compressor or condenser where the gas is compressed and cooled back to a liquid form.
+Its job is to move refrigerant gas from the indoor cooling coil to the outdoor AC compressor or condenser.
+There the gas is compressed and cooled back to a liquid form.

 Traveling through the larger refrigerant “suction line,” refrigerant gas returns from the indoor air handler cooling coil to the outdoor AC compressor.